cdp1337/ARKSurvivalAscended-Linux/README.md

 * 16GB RAM per map or 96GB RAM for a full cluster
 * CPU/vCPU cores, at least 2 cores per map and 4GHz or faster.

+## Installation with Warlock

+The easiest way to install ARK Survival Ascended Dedicated Server on Linux is to use [Warlock](https://github.com/BitsNBytes25/Warlock), a game server management tool.

 ## Installation on Debian 12/13 or Ubuntu 24.04

 To install ARK Survival Ascended Dedicated Server on Debian 12 or Ubuntu 24.04,